 With a bucket toilet you’re stuck with having to ‘take out the trash’ immediately after doing your business.
 Not only does this turn into a time-consuming process, but finding a good place to dump it can become inconvenient.

-Composting toilets keep your van smelling fresh.
+Composting toilets keep your camper van build smelling fresh.
 Mixing waste with peat moss or coconut coir along with the assistance of ventilation of a fan will reduce the stench to a minimum.

 You’ll be able to get away with tens of uses out of a composting toilet before having to clean out the waste.
 Many RV enthusiasts report going weeks or even months at a time between waste disposal!
 This can lead you to longer road trips and less stops in-between.